Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-FogBugz.md

 To enable this project for data-synchronization with FogBugz, you need to enter:

-**External Key** -- This should be set to the ID of the project in FogBugz.
+**External Key**: This should be set to the ID of the project in FogBugz.
 This can be found by navigating to Settings \> Projects in FogBugz:

 > ![](img/Using_SpiraTest_with_FogBugz_107.png)